IoTier/data-systems/tutorials/mongodb.md

 ```
 this will start a mongod instance on port 27017. --replset rs0 means that we are setting up a set of nodes to replicate, and the name given to this Replica set is rs0.

-### start another mongod instance
+### Start another mongod instance
 In order to run another mongod instance on the same machine, we should use a different port and data path.
-In this exercise we will use port 27018 and path …
+In this exercise we will use port 27018 and path d:\mongo\data2
 Run the following command to run a new mongod instance
 ```
 D:\mongo\Mongodb\bin> mongod --port 27018 --dbpath "d:\mongo\data2" --replSet rs0